sergkhit/rsschool-devops-course-tasks/README.md

 cat rs-task-key.pem
 ssh -i rs-task-key.pem ubuntu@ip_address_bastion

-After accessing the bastion, create a file named rs-task2-key.pem and paste the contents of the key into it.
+After accessing the bastion, create a file named rs-task-key.pem and paste the contents of the key into it.
-Then adjust the permissions of rs-task2-key.pem with the following command: chmod 400 rs-task2-key.pem Now you can connect to the servers using the addresses from the outputs. ssh -i rs-task2-key.pem ubuntu@ip_address_server
+Then adjust the permissions of rs-task-key.pem with the following command: chmod 400 rs-task-key.pem Now you can connect to the servers using the addresses from the outputs. ssh -i rs-task-key.pem ubuntu@ip_address_server

 ===========================================================